Henry Richard Farquharson

+Biography

 Farquharson was born at Brighton and became the owner of a large estate at Eastbury House, Tarrant Gunville (near Blandford Forum in Dorset).
 He was a keen breeder of Newfoundland dogs and had a pack of one hundred and twenty five.
 He imported them through the port of Poole, Dorset and had a Crufts winner.

 He was elected at the 1885 general election as Member of Parliament (MP) for West Dorset, and held the seat until his death.
-In 1891, an unnamed West of England M.P., now believed to have been Henry Richard Farquharson, was mentioned in a newspaper article as claiming that Jack the Ripper, the infamous murderer in the impoverished Whitechapel District in the East End of London, was the son of a surgeon and that he committed suicide after he had committed murder of Mary Jane Kelly on the night of 9 November 1888.
-It is believed that the reference was to Montague John Druitt, a fellow West County man, who committed suicide at the end of November 1888 and whose body was retrieved from the Thames at Chiswick a month later.
+In 1891, an unnamed West of England M.P., now believed to have been Henry Richard Farquharson, was mentioned in a newspaper article as claiming that Jack the Ripper, the infamous murderer in the impoverished Whitechapel District in the East End of London, was the son of a surgeon and that he committed suicide after he had committed the murder of Mary Jane Kelly on the night of 9 November 1888.
+It is believed that the reference was to Montague John Druitt, a fellow West Country man, who committed suicide at the end of November 1888 and whose body was retrieved from the Thames at Chiswick a month later.
 Druitt was born in Wimborne Minster, Dorset, England, the second son of prominent local surgeon William Druitt, and his wife Ann (née Harvey).

-In the 1892 election, Farquharson libelled his opponent C. T. Gatty, and was forced to pay £5000 damages a year later.
+In the 1892 election, Farquharson libelled his opponent Charles Tindal Gatty, by saying he had been expelled from Charterhouse School for immorality, and was ordered to pay £5,000 damages a year later.
+This was reduced to £2,500 on appeal.

 He died on 19 April 1895, in the Red Sea, on a voyage home from Colombo, Ceylon.